themeum/tutor/readme.txt

 Engage your students by uploading multimedia lessons in versatile video sources such as Vimeo, YouTube videos, etc. Set an introductory video at the start of your course easily and define video poster and duration with this  WordPress course plugin.

 = Question Patterns =
 With this free LMS plugin for WordPress, you create questions that are supposed to be added to the Quizzes.
-There are over 10 question types that you can choose from to fulfill all your quizzing needs.
-Using the WordPress LMS plugin, create questions by defining question type (True/False, Multiple Choice, Single Choice), marks for each question (if answered right), answer type, descriptions and answer hints for the students to attempt the right answer.) and more!
+Create questions by defining question type (True/False, Multiple Choice, Single Choice), marks for each question (if answered right), answer type, descriptions and answer hints for the students to attempt the right answer.

-= Student Question and Answers =
+= Student forum =

 Students can submit questions about courses before enrolling from their respective profiles.
 This useful feature in the WordPress LMS plugin encourages student interactions and helps boost conversion rates.

 = Email Notifications =
 Sending emails to students and teachers has been made automated in Tutor.
 You can send course enrollment, course completion, and quiz completion email to both students and teachers automatically.

-= POWER OF WOOCOMMERCE =
+= WooCommerce Integration to Sell Course =
 Being integrated with WooCommerce, Tutor, the WordPress LMS plugin offers eCommerce functionalities and enables you to sell courses on your website.
-You can see sales data, completed and pending orders for your courses from WooCommerce reports.
-If you want to issue discount coupons or PDF invoice, that too is possible.
-You can use any WooCommerce addon to monitor and improve your sales and marketing along with this WordPress LMS plugin.

-= Easy Digital Downloads Integration to monetize courses =

-Integrate your learning management system with the renowned EDD plugin.
-Sell your courses seamlessly with multiple payment gateways supported by EDD.

-= Earning and Commission Allocation =
-The earning and commission allocation feature in Tutor allows easy distribution of course earnings between the admin and other instructors using the WordPress LMS plugin.
-You can easily set the percentage of earning distribution with this option, any other fees that need to be deducted, and statements to show per page.
-You’ll get a detailed report on all your earning stats, deducted fees, deducted commissions, and every other useful information on your dashboard inside this WordPress LMS plugin as well.
-There’s a detailed graphical representation of your earning along with advanced filters to know how much you earned over a specific period of time.

-= Easy Withdrawal Method =
-The withdraw option in Tutor LMS helps manage withdrawals easily.
-You can predefine the minimum amount in this WordPress LMS plugin that needs to be earned before instructors can send a withdrawal request.
-It also comes with the option to select the withdrawal method such as bank transfer, PayPal and ECHECK.
-If you want to add additional information on withdrawal you can do so too with this WordPress LMS plugin.
-Easily view all the withdrawal information from your dashboard displaying current balance, pending, completed, and rejected withdrawal stats.

-= Purchase History =
-Keep track of all the purchase options using the purchase history in the dashboard in the WordPress LMS plugin.
-Check the purchase status, amount and when the purchase was made inside Tutor LMS.

-= Spotlight Mode =
-Tutor LMS comes with the setting to hide the header & footer for the course learning interface.
-Offer students a distraction free lesson with the spotlight mode option.

 = Gutenberg Compatible =

-Create online courses with the new Gutenberg editor without facing any issues whatsoever in the innovative WordPress LMS plugin.
-Tutor LMS is completely compatible with the Gutenberg editor in case you want to display your courses in the block interface.
-Moreover, Tutor LMS comes with three custom Gutenberg blocks.
-The blocks are- Tutor Student Dashboard, Student Registration, and Instructor Registration Form.
+Create online courses with the new Gutenberg editor without facing any issues whatsoever.
+Tutor is completely compatible with the Gutenberg editor in case you want to display your courses in the block interface.

 = Content Security =

-Have the most secure learning management system when creating your online courses.
-Third parties cannot view the videos with the URL when you use our WordPress LMS plugin.
+Have the most secured learning management system when creating your online courses.
+Third parties cannot view the videos with the URL.
 It ensures that only enrolled students can have access to course videos.

-== PREMIUM FEATURE FOR TUTOR ==
+== UPCOMING PREMIUM FEATURE FOR TUTOR ==

 - **Tutor Report:** Get powerful stats for a complete analysis of which courses are performing great with students and judge individual course popularity.
 Monitor reviews with this WordPress LMS plugin and manually change quiz grades right from the panel.